eecs280staff/tutorials/docs/setup_vscode_wsl.md

 </div>

 <div class="primer-spec-callout warning" markdown="1">
 **Pitfall:** If you encounter an error like the one below, it is likely that VS Code is in Windows mode rather than WSL.
-Follow the instructions in [compile and run](#compile-and-run) to reopen the folder in WSL mode.
+Follow the instructions in [WSL Mode Pitfall](#pitfall-wsl-mode) to reopen the folder in WSL mode.

 <img src="images/vscode_wsl_170.png" width="600px" />
 </div>